-If you're an American citizen who lives in another country, your 2013 U.S. tax return is due on June 17 (it's ordinarily due on June 15, but you get two extra days in 2013 because the 15th falls on a weekend).
-You'll likely need to file a return even if you haven't set foot in the U.S. for years and earn no money there.
+If you're an American citizen who lives in another country, you'll likely need to file a return even if you haven't set foot in the United States for years and earn no money there.

-U.S. income taxes for expatriates can be incredibly complex.
-Following is a summary that is as easy to understand as possible.
-For more information, see IRS Publication 514, Foreign Tax Credit for Individuals.
+U.S. income taxes for expatriates (expats) can be incredibly complex.
+Here's a summary that's as easy to understand as possible.
+For more information, see Internal Revenue Service (IRS) Publication 514, Foreign Tax Credit for Individuals.

-The first thing you need to understand is that, if you are a U.S. citizen, the IRS doesn't care where you live -- you are still subject to its very long reach.
-Regardless of where you live or where you earn your income, you must file a tax return with the IRS and report 100% of your worldwide income (the only exception is if your total income is so low that you need file a return).
+The first thing you need to understand is that, if you're a U.S. citizen, the IRS doesn't care where you live—you're still subject to its very long reach.
+Regardless of where you live or where you earn your income, you must file a tax return with the IRS and report 100% of your worldwide income.
+The only exception is if you otherwise aren't required to file a tax return, such as if your total income is extremely low or zero.

-Moreover, subject to some very important exceptions covered below, all the tax rules that apply to taxpayers who live in the United States also apply to you.
-This means you are subject to the same income tax rates, and are entitled to the same deductions and credits as any U.S. resident.
-As a result, you may end up owing U.S. income taxes on the income you earn outside the United States.
+Moreover, subject to some very important exceptions covered below, all the tax rules that apply to taxpayers who live in the U.S. also apply to you.
+So, you're subject to the same income tax rates and are entitled to the same deductions and credits as any U.S. resident.
+As a result, you might end up owing U.S. income taxes on the income you earn outside the United States.

-Although expats are subject to U.S. income taxes, they are entitled to some special credits or exclusions that can reduce their U.S. income taxes or even eliminate them entirely.
-These are the:
+Although expats are subject to U.S. income taxes, they're entitled to some special credits or exclusions that can reduce their U.S. income taxes or even eliminate them entirely, including:

 You may not claim both the foreign tax credit and exclusions from income against the same earnings.
 You have to choose one or the other.

 You get a foreign tax credit only on the portion of your U.S. income tax attributable to your foreign income.
-This is equal to the lesser of: (1) the amount of foreign income taxes you paid, or (2) an overall limitation based on an IRS formula.
+This credit is equal to the lesser of:

 Instead of taking a credit for foreign income taxes, you can choose to deduct them as an itemized deduction on your Schedule A. However, it's almost always better to take the credit instead.
 Only in unusual cases will an itemized deduction for foreign taxes exceed the value of the foreign tax credit.

-Instead of taking the foreign tax credit, a U.S. expat may elect to exclude from gross income:
+Instead of taking the foreign tax credit, U.S. expats may, if they qualify, elect to exclude from gross income:

-You need pay no U.S. income tax on these amounts.
+You would not pay U.S. income tax on these amounts.

 You can elect to use either or both exclusions.
-They are available to each individual expat taxpayer, so, if eligible, each spouse may claim the exclusions even if a couple files a joint tax return.
+They're available to each individual expat taxpayer, so, if eligible, each spouse may claim the exclusions even if a couple files a joint tax return.

-Self-employed expats cannot claim the foreign housing exclusion.
+Self-employed expats can't claim the foreign housing exclusion.
 They must claim the foreign housing deduction instead.

 To qualify for these exclusions from income, you must have foreign earned income, your tax home must be in a foreign country, and you must be one of the following:

 Why would you elect to use the exclusions from income instead of the foreign tax credit?
-Because you can use the exclusions regardless of whether you are subject to income tax in a foreign country.
-Thus, the exclusions can be better than the foreign tax credit if your foreign tax obligation is small.
+Because you can use the exclusions regardless of whether you're subject to income tax in a foreign country.
+So, the exclusions can be better than the foreign tax credit if your foreign tax obligation is small.